one man’s guide to most of one band’s catalog

 - But then again, sometimes they are.

 Pretensions and broader commentary aside, suffice to say that what began as a lark ended as almost a relief, as no band’s catalog should ever bear this kind of scrutiny by anyone, ever, anywhere, for any reason, save for the people who were actually there.
-Presented here in album and track sequence, this is the end of result of arguably too much thinking, definitely too much writing, the correct amount of listening, and all kinds of over-examination one might otherwise never think possible, to say nothing of what is justifiable.
+Presented here in album and track sequence, this is the end result of arguably too much thinking, definitely too much writing, the correct amount of listening, and all kinds of other similarly pretentious over-examination one might otherwise never think possible, to say nothing of what is justifiable.
 Let this be proof once and for all that the music you love will always be there, whether you need it to or not.

 Chicago, IL / Nashville, TN / Charlotte, NC / Philadelphia, PA